 The Department of General Services has been working with agencies and institutions to gather facility and property data through its M-R FIX application.
-The data collected will be used to help determine the distribution of maintenance reserve funding provided to each agency and institution in future budgets.
-Given this, it is vital that agencies ensure that requested data has been submitted in M-R FIX and kept updated.
+The data collected was used to help determine the distribution of maintenance reserve funding provided to each agency and institution beginning in the 2022-2024 biennium.
+Given this, it is vital that agencies ensure that requested data is submitted in M-R FIX and kept updated.